fjodor-rybakov/discord-nestjs/README.md

 ### ℹ️ @Content <a name="Content"></a>

-Message content (applicable only for "message" events)
+Message content (applicable only for "message" event)

 ### ℹ️ @Context <a name="Context"></a>